2018 FIVB Women's Volleyball World Championship qualification (CEV)

-The CEV qualification for the 2018 FIVB Volleyball Women's World Championship will see member nations compete for eight places at the finals in Japan.
+The CEV qualification for the 2018 FIVB Women's Volleyball World Championship will see member nations compete for eight places at the finals in Japan.

 Pools composition

 42 CEV national teams will enter qualification.

 First round

 8 Small Countries Division teams will participate in the first round.
 The first round will also act as the 2017 European Championship Small Countries Division qualification round.